Ways to Give

 Whether your gift to Sterling College is through a Will or Trust, the wording is basically the same.
 Your legal counsel can provide the proper or needed adjustment.

-We encourage you to visit with our Advancement Office about your desires concerning your legacy testimony to the college.
+We encourage you to visit with our Office of Gift Planning about your desires concerning your legacy testimony to the college.
 We want to make sure your legacy gift is serving your interest and Sterling's mission.

 You can plan your giving to the College during your lifetime.
 Sometimes it is beneficial for you to give money now and have it provide an income for you while you are alive and then come to Sterling at your death.
 This can be done through a:

-Sheila Bird would be happy to visit with you about these options so that you can decide whether they would benefit your particular situation while providing a future blessing for the college.
+Our Office of Gift Planning would be happy to visit with you about these options so that you can decide whether they would benefit your particular situation while providing a future blessing for the College.

 A gift of real estate to Sterling College is a unique way to provide a lasting benefit to Sterling and a convenient way for you to enjoy a charitable deduction.
 These gifts can include residences, farms, ranches, commercial property, vacation homes, oil and natural gas wells and royalties or undeveloped land.